-The process for creating or deactivating a committee that reports to College Council follows the Robert's Rules of Order and the philosophy of Merritt College Governance.
+Robert's Rules of Order informs the process of creating or deactivating a committee that reports to the College Council.
 In order for the creation or adoption of college committees, it must (1) receive a 2/3 affirmative vote of the College Council, (2) be reviewed by all four constituent groups of the College and (3) be approved by at least three of the four constituent groups.

-ARTICLE V: MEETINGS
+ARTICLE IV: MEETINGS